CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/_index.md

 The [Arduino Integrated Development Environment (IDE)](https://www.arduino.cc/en/main/software) is a cross-platform application (for Windows, macOS and Linux) that is used to write and upload programs to Arduino compatible boards.

-Let’s start by setting up the software development environment to program The Things Uno.
+Let us start by setting up the software development environment to program The Things Uno.

 1. [Download](https://www.arduino.cc/en/Main/Software) and install the latest Arduino Software (IDE).
 2. Navigate to **Sketch -> Include Library -> Manage Libraries** to open library manager.